 We live in a time when "Stop shooting our Kids" is considered a liberal talking point.

-Ronald Reagan was surrounded by armed Secret Service agents when he was shot.
-Perhaps if there had been an armed math teacher.....
+Ronald Reagan was surrounded by Secret Service agents when he was shot.
+If he had an armed math teacher?

 We go high.
 They lock up children in cages.